Tran-Tr-Khai/Olist-Ecommerce-Data-Warehouse/README.md

 ![Data Architecture](data_architecture/data_architecture.jpg)

+*The overall architecture of the data warehouse, illustrating the flow from raw data to analytics-ready data across Bronze, Silver, and Gold layers.*

 ### Data Layers

 ![Data layers](data_architecture/data_layers.jpg)

+*Detailed view of the Bronze, Silver, and Gold layers, showcasing the tables and transformations at each stage.*

 1. **Bronze Layer**:
    - Contains raw data sourced from Olist, including orders, order items, customers, products, sellers, payments, and reviews.